Byron1017/ai2psd_struct/README.md

 -> Transparent assets and cutouts
 -> Mapping manifests
 -> QA inventory
--> Handoff to ai2figma-struct
+-> Handoff to ai2figma-struct or another reconstruction workflow
 ```

-The skill is usually used before `ai2figma-struct`:
+The skill is commonly used before `ai2figma-struct`:

 1. `ai2psd-struct` generates the structured image package.
 2. `ai2figma-struct` consumes that package to rebuild editable Figma layers.

+Other reconstruction workflows can also consume the package if they follow the same manifest and asset contracts.

 ## Output Structure